yanndebray/LLMs-with-MATLAB-book/chap3_Art_of_prompting/how-to-run-local-deepseek-models-and-use-them-with-matlab.md

 ### Generating Responses

-I began interacting with the AI by asking questions.
-For example:
+I tested the model by asking it a question:

 ```matlab
 txt = generate(chat, "What is the speed of light?")
 ```

-The AI responded with:
+The response was:

 ```
 <think>